-CAISO: Sex and Gender Justice yesterday (21st November 2020) announced Nadella Oya as the winner of the Inaugural Colin Robinson Hard Head Award, at a virtual Award Ceremony that was held via Zoom and streamed on Facebook Live.
-Ms. Oya is the founder and director of Createfuture good, an organization that serves children and adolescents across the Caribbean.
+CAISO: Sex and Gender Justice is thrilled to announce Nadella Oya as the winner of the Inaugural Colin Robinson Hard Head Award, on 21 November 2021 at a virtual Award Ceremony that was held via Zoom and streamed on Facebook Live.
+Ms. Oya is the founder and director of Createfuture good, an organisation that serves children and adolescents across the Caribbean.
+The award included celebration of the winner's work, media coverage, a citation and TTD 15,000.

 Singled out for Honorable Mentions were Francis Escayg, for his work on disability advocacy and rights with Cause and Effect; and Stephanie Leitch, for her feminist advocacy and leadership with WOMANTRA.